artefactory/choice-learn/docs/index.md

 For modeling you need:
 - TensorFlow (>=2.13)

-> :warning: **Warning:** If you are a MAC user with a M1 or M2 chip, importing TensorFlow might lead to Python crashing.
+> **Warning:** If you are a MAC user with a M1 or M2 chip, importing TensorFlow might lead to Python crashing.
 > In such case, use anaconda to install TensorFlow with `conda install -c apple tensorflow`.

 Finally, an optional requirement used for statsitcal reporting and LBFG-S optimization is: